OUR TEAM

 Fine Arts Instructor

-Sasha Sutherland is a York University graduate with a Bachelor of Fine Arts and a Bachelor of Education Degree.
-She is also a certified teacher in Ontario.
-She has had an interest in visual arts since young and has a passion to educate others about the arts.
-She has experience teaching art and other subjects to children at the elementary and secondary levels.
-As an artist, Sasha has received awards for the quality of her work.
-She has won the Willowdale Award for her paintings, where she was offered a solo exhibition at York University.
-Sasha also participated in the Toronto Outdoor Art Fair (TOAF) in 2022 and was given the Best of Painting Award for her futuristic city series.
-As an artist and educator, Sasha aspires to create an inclusive and welcoming class environment where her students can explore and learn about their creativity and passion in the visual arts.
+Sasha Sutherland is a graduate of York University, holding both a Bachelor of Fine Arts and a Bachelor of Education degree.
+She is a certified teacher in Ontario and has been dedicated to the visual arts since a young age, with a passion for inspiring others to explore their creativity.
+Sasha brings a wealth of experience in teaching art and other subjects to both elementary and secondary school students.
+As an artist, Sasha has received numerous accolades for the quality of her work.
+She was awarded the Willowdale Award for her paintings, which led to a solo exhibition at York University.
+In 2022, Sasha participated in the Toronto Outdoor Art Fair (TOAF), where she received the Best of Painting Award for her futuristic city series.
+Returning to Richmond Hill Art School for over 4 years, Sasha fosters an inclusive and welcoming classroom environment where students are encouraged to explore their creativity and develop a passion for the visual arts.
+As both an artist and educator, she strives to inspire her students, providing them with the tools to express their unique artistic voices.

 Rachel Mah